Skip to content

 cd your-agent-project/

-If you want to trace LLM calls from a running application (staging, production, or during local development) — independently of the optimizer — Overmind ships Python and JavaScript SDKs.
+If you want to trace LLM calls from a running application — independently of the optimizer — Overmind ships Python and JavaScript SDKs.
 Call init() once and every LLM call is captured with model, inputs/outputs, latency, token counts, and cost.
+See How To Use Tracing, the Python SDK reference, or the JS/TS SDK reference.